Sand0249/CST8333_FinalProject/README.md

 # CST8333_FinalProject

 It is a project developed using C# language that demonstrates following:

+- Music player which plays both video and audio music tracks
 -	Connect with database containing records from provided dataset
 -	Create new records into database, update and delete records, displays all records in datagridview.
 -	Counts total number of records that database contains.